vippsas/vipps-developers/test-environment.md

 4. Enter the test phone number, that was sent in the welcome email to the email address used in the registration  (please double-check before asking for a new test phone number).
-   Your normal Vipps user is not available in the test environment.
+   Your normal Vipps or MobilePay user is not available in the test environment.
 5. On the "Verify your number" screen: Use PIN  `1236`.
 6. On the "Enter your code" screen: Use PIN `1236`.
 7. Enable touch ID and confirm with PIN  `1236`.
 8. Accept push notifications.

-You are now ready to use the Android test app connected to the Vipps test environment.
+You are now ready to use the Android test app connected to the test environment.

 ### Other versions of the test app